charlize26/ChCaroPruebaGH-01/README.md

-# ChCaroPruebaGH-01
+# Snapdragon SDK Configuration for Unity
-Primera prueba de configuración SDS con Unity y Git.
+Desgraciada-mente no hay información.